 We will have combat-capable AIs that (when we add traditional computational, information access, and deep learning capabilities for a specific combat role), will be narrow AIs, adept at a sufficient variety of localized tasks to function as super-human AI combatants doing a specific role, operating a specific platform and its weapons.
 This is an important intermediate step to creating a combat-capable AI with human-level or superhuman general intelligence.
 These also has obvious immediate use, putting these combat AIs to work in piloting more than just drones, but also land robots, autonomous tanks and vehicles, and gathering surveillance data, assessing the situation, choosing targets, and operating their weapons systems completely autonomously, far from human control.
 As they do so, they gather enormous amounts of data that are then gathered and used to train and evolve the next generation of their AIs.
 This can be done on a daily update cycle, so these generalized Combat AIs learn from the all the AIs previous day’s experience and we have new AI evolved overnight that learns from the previous day’s encounters, getting smarter and adapting to the opposing force’s tactics daily.

-This has commercial application in civilian drones for mining, forestry, and other natural resources endeavors, for agriculture in farming and ranching.
+This AI has commercial application in civilian drones for mining, forestry, and other natural resources endeavors, for agriculture in farming and ranching.
 The ultimate civilian application is for autonomous vehicles to make self-driving cars that are fully level 5 autonomous and can drive without human input.
 This is still not possible with the commercial systems in the field today, and will require an adaptive, evolving AI that can learn in the field, like the ORBAI AI does.
-Only this autonomous driving system will have a USAF pedigree, and will have driven and flown in all terrains, all weather, under combat conditions, and will be the gold standard in self-driving.
+Only this autonomous driving system will have a military pedigree, and will have driven and flown in all terrains, all weather, under combat conditions, and will become the gold standard in self-driving.